-Asylum seeking and refugee children
+Asylum-seeking and refugee children

-38. With reference to its general comments No. 22 (2017) on the general principles regarding the human rights of children in the context of international migration and No. 23 (2017) on State obligations regarding the human rights of children in the context of international migration in countries of origin, transit, destination and return, issued jointly with the Committee on Migrant Workers, along with its general comment No. 6 (2005) on the treatment of unaccompanied and separated children outside their country of origin, and recalling its previous recommendations (CRC/C/ARG/CO/3-4, para.
+38. With reference to its general comments No. 22 (2017), on the general principles regarding the human rights of children in the context of international migration, and No. 23 (2017), on State obligations regarding the human rights of children in the context of international migration in countries of origin, transit, destination and return, issued jointly with the Committee on the Protection of the Rights of All Migrant Workers and Members of Their Families, together with its general comment No. 6 (2005) on treatment of unaccompanied and separated children outside their country of origin, and recalling its previous recommendations (see CRC/C/ARG/CO/3-4, para.
 72), the Committee recommends that the State party:

-(a) Adopt all the necessary decrees and administrative procedures to facilitate the effective implementation of Refugee Law No. 26.165, in line with the right of the child to have his or her best interests taken as a primary consideration in all decisions related to the transfer of any asylum-seeking or refugee children from Argentina;
+(a) Adopt all the decrees and administrative procedures necessary to facilitate the effective implementation of Refugee Law No. 26165, in accordance with the right of a child to have his or her best interests taken as a primary consideration in all decisions relating to the transfer of any asylum-seeking or refugee children from Argentina;

-(b) Ensure effective legal protection for unaccompanied children across all its territory and ensure that the principle of non-refoulement is applied and that the best interests of the child are taken into account as a primary consideration, and provide additional training and guidance to relevant professionals on assessing the best interests of the child;
+(b) Ensure effective legal protection for unaccompanied children across all its territory, also ensure that the principle of non-refoulement is applied and that the best interests of the child are taken into account as a primary consideration, and provide additional training and guidance to relevant professionals on assessing the best interests of the child;

-(c) Develop and implement a national policy or strategy which ensures adequate assistance for asylum-seekers, including access to social services, effective local integration and measures that facilitate access to work and income generating opportunities of parents and/or caregivers of refugee children;
+(c) Develop and implement a national policy or strategy that ensures adequate assistance for asylum seekers, including access to social services, effective local integration and measures that facilitate access to work and income-generating opportunities of parents and/or caregivers of refugee children;

-(d) Establish child-friendly reception centres for children, with accessible and effective complaints mechanisms, and thoroughly investigate any cases of violations of children's rights.
+(d) Establish child-friendly reception centres for children with accessible and effective complaint mechanisms, and thoroughly investigate any cases of violations of children's rights.